aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/_index.md

 ﻿---
-title: Export to a Printing Device – Aspose.Words for .NET
+title: Export to a Printing Device
+second_title: Aspose.Words for .NET
 articleTitle: Export to a Printing Device
 linktitle: Export to a Printing Device
 description: "Work with different features when sending a document to printer using C#."